mbmcmullen27/linux/README.md

 swapon swap_file
 ```

-- (97) The LVM example here is an Ubuntu VM that already has LVM installed and configured.
+- (see 97) The LVM example here is an Ubuntu VM that already has LVM installed and configured.
 According to [Arch Wiki](https://wiki.archlinux.org/title/LVM) the package to install is lvm2, but I suspect the actual configuring of LVM is much more involved
-    - (102) Constructing a Logical Volume System
+    - (see 102) Constructing a Logical Volume System

 - where /dev/sdb1 is a physical volume
     ```sh